lxibarra/team-draw/Readme.md

 # Team Draw
-This Doc is not final
+This Doc is not final.

 ## Shape Services
 If you want to add more shape options you have to create services with the following guidelines (Recommended only)